The Convex Manifesto

 Open Economic Systems

-The key purpose of Convex is to facilitate open economic systems: interactions where participants freely and mutually create value for each other.
+Convex facilitates open economic systems: interactions where participants are free to create mutual value for each other

 We define value broadly: it may be represented through currency, information, ownership of some asset, access to a service, membership of a society etc. As such, Convex must be sufficiently extensible that it can represent any kind of value exchange including potential future innovations.